garrandall/popular-music-data/tracks/betcha-by-golly-wow-the-stylistics-russell-thompkins-jr-.md

   start_date: '1972-06-10'
 ---
 There's a spark of magic in your eyes
-Candyland appears each time you smile (ooh ooh ooh) Never thought that fairy tales came true
+Candyland appears each time you smile (oh oh oh)
+Never thought that fairy tales came true
 But they come true
 When I'm near you

-You're a genie in disguise (ooh ooh ooh)
+You're a genie in disguise (oh oh oh)
 Full of wonder and surprise
 And